W

 Eden Hill Winery and Vineyard— One of North Texas’ favorite wineries, featuring a charming tasting room with wines from the estate vineyard & Napa-style cheese plates.
 They also have frequent events including live music, sip & shop events, holiday events, and much more.

-Western Sons Distillery— You might be surprised that North Texas has an incredible local craft vodka distillery– open most Saturdays for tours, and tastings and (during warmer weather) welcomes visitors with live music and events on the patio!
+Western Sons Distillery— You might be surprised that North Texas has an incredible local craft vodka distillery– Visit their website for updates on Saturday tours, and tastings– and (during warmer weather) they welcome visitors with live music and events on the patio!
 It’s one of the nations fastest growing distilleries for a good reason!

 Lowbrows Beer & Wine Garden— is Pilot Point’s version of cheers, serving as one of the most delightful watering holes for locals as well as a super cool destination for those exploring the area.
 Newly reopened in the same historic building, it’s the perfect place to grab a cold one and listen to some tunes.